How Tariffs Are Reshaping Home Goods

 Tariff Increases and What to Expect

+With the tariff announcements on April 2, 2025, we’re facing substantial cost increases across many products and are doing our best to keep prices reliable and consistent for customers.
 There’s often a misconception that businesses can easily shift production to another country or find lower-cost alternatives.
 But craft is place-based—it’s not just about cost; it’s about technique, culture, and knowledge that takes generations to refine.
 Our Kyoto based textile partner is a 4th generation business and one of very few who specialize in double sided printing.
 Moving production elsewhere isn’t just impractical—it risks losing the soul of what makes these products special.

 Dumbo Bookends raw steel from China; finished in Pennsylvania by a family-run powder coat paint workshop.